 Succession Readiness: Why Your Succession Plan Matters Now More Than Ever

-I interviewed our CEO and Founder, William Vanderbloemen on what succession is, why it’s more important than ever, and what the future of succession should look like post-pandemic.
-We talked about the passion and reasoning behind William's newest book, the expanded and updated edition of Next: Pastoral Succession that Works, which provides insight into navigating leadership changes with wisdom and grace.
-He shared what he would have said in Next had he knew the impacts of COVID-19.
+My newest book, the expanded and updated edition of Next: Pastoral Succession that Works, provides insight into navigating leadership changes with wisdom and grace, but there’s a lot I would have added had I knew the impacts of COVID-19.

 What is succession?

 Pastoral succession is about the handoff from one pastor’s tenure to another, it's not one pastor figuring out what they do after their leadership.
 It is a forward-looking holistic look at the church body and all of its components.
 Succession planning asks questions like, “What has God done through this pastor, what growth took place through the board in this time, and how does the board prepare for the next chapter?”
 There are many pieces to the church ecosystem and how it will shift under new leadership.
 Discussions on these topics should not happen when a pastor is on the way out, instead, these should be regular planning discussions with leaders and their boards.

 Conversation Starter - Meet with your church leadership to start uncovering your church DNA.
 What pieces of your mission and vision need to remain no matter who’s in leadership?
 Where might we want to make an intentional shift down the road?

 These kinds of questions are important for realigning your church back to its purpose.
 They should be commonplace, not feared.